Who is this article for?

 Number (integer) |

 The number of paid customers attributed to a partner.
-Example: reward 10% for all transactions from a partner's first 5 paying customers. |
+Example: Earn 10% for all transactions from a partner's first 5 paying customers. |

-Transaction | Created at | Static |
+Transaction | Was created | Static |

 |